neondatabase/website/content/docs/guides/prisma.md

 The Neon serverless driver is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments.
 For more information about the driver, see [Neon serverless driver](/docs/serverless/serverless-driver).

-To use Prisma with the Neon serverless driver, you can use the Prisma driver adapter feature.
-The driver adapter allows you to use a database driver other than the default driver that Prisma provides for communicating with your database.
+To set up Prisma with the Neon serverless driver, use the Prisma driver adapter.
+This adapter allows you to choose a different database driver than Prisma's default driver for communicating with your database.

 The Prisma driver adapter feature is available in **Preview** in Prisma version 5.4.2 and later.